genomicsclass/leanpub/manuscript/plots_to_avoid.md

 ### General Principles

 The aims of good data graphics is to display data accurately and clearly.
-Some rules for displaying data *badly*:
+According to Karl, some rules for displaying data *badly* are:

 *  Display as little information as possible.
 *  Obscure what you do show (with chart junk).